ApeWorX/ape/docs/userguides/projects.md

 Use `ape` to create blockchain projects.
 A common project structure looks like this:

 ```
 project                             # The root project directory
 ├── contracts/                      # Project source files, such as '.sol' or '.vy' files
+    └── smart_contract_example.sol  # Sample of a smart contract
 ├── tests/                          # Project tests, ran using the 'ape test' command
+    └── test_sample.py              # Sample of a test to run against your sample contract
 ├── scripts/                        # Project scripts, such as deploy scripts, ran using the 'ape run <name>' command
+    └── deploy_sample.py            # Sample script to automate a specification of an ape project
-└── ape-config.yaml  # The ape project configuration file
+├── ape-config.yaml                 # The ape project configuration file
 ```

-See the [Configuration guide](config.md) for a more detailed explanation of settings you can use in your `ape-config.yaml` files.
+ [Configuration guide](config.md) for a more detailed explanation of settings you can use in your `ape-config.yaml` files.

 ## Compiling Contracts